JoeHO888/JoeHo888.github.io/_posts/2019-12-17-20-Hours-To-Pass-Azure-Az-900.md

 4. Arrive test center 15 minutes before the exam

 ## Post-Exam
 After you complete the exam, you will know the result immediately.
-It describes how good you perform in those areas which the exam examines, you can further learn from areas you are rather weak at.
+It describes how good you perform in areas which the exam examines, you can further learn from areas you are rather weak at.

 If you pass the AZ-900 Exam, you can view your certification on dashboard and share the link which someone else can view your certification.
 1. Browse to the dashboard
 2. Choose the badge you want to share